thomasbratt/watchmaker_vm/core/README.md

 ## Features

 * Suitable for Genetic Algorithms.
 Any random sequence of bytes is a valid program.
-* Simple instruction format.
+* Simple orthogonal instruction format.
 Each instruction is a 64 bit value, including operands.
 * Fairly efficient, with a lower branching factor per instruction than architectures that include registers or require processing expression trees.
-* Utilities for dumping instructions.
+* Utilities for dumping instructions and serializing to and from 64-bit values.
 * Flexible memory mapped I/O.

 ## Usage

-* Install Rust using rustup <https://rustup.rs/>
-* Clone the repository (see below)
-* Run `cargo test` or `cargo build`
+* Add the following line to your Cargo.toml file:
+`watchmaker_vm = "1.0.1"`

-## Example
+## Examples

-The following creates an example that executes a factorial function.
+The following creates a virtual machine that executes a factorial function.
 ```rust
     let vm = VirtualMachine::new(
         &ArchitectureBuilder::default()